survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 ## Tree Shaking on Package Level

 The same idea works with dependencies that use the ES2015 module definition.
-Given the related packaging standards are still emerging, you have to be careful when consuming such packages.
+Given the related packaging, standards are still emerging, you have to be careful when consuming such packages.
 Webpack tries to resolve *package.json* `module` field for this reason.

 For tools like webpack to allow tree shake npm packages, you should generate a build that has transpiled everything else except the ES2015 module definitions and then point to it through *package.json* `module` field.
 In Babel terms, you have to let webpack to manage ES2015 modules by setting `"modules": false`.

 To get most out of tree shaking with external packages, you have to use [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports) to rewrite imports so that they work with webpack's tree shaking logic.
 See [webpack issue #2867](https://github.com/webpack/webpack/issues/2867) for more information.

 T> [SurviveJS - Maintenance](https://survivejs.com/maintenance/packaging/building/) covers how to write your packages so that it's possible to apply tree shaking against them.

 ## Conclusion